-Only one magneto (power pack) should be switched on (off) during ignition magneto check
+Only one lane should be switched off during ignition check

 Set max. power for verification of max. speed with given propeller and engine parameters (temperatures and pressures).

 Check acceleration from idling to max. power.
 If necessary, cool the engine at 3000 rpm before shutdown.